Privacy Policy

 7.2 Third-Party Service Providers:

-• IT service providers and cloud hosting services
+• IT service providers and cloud hosting services including but not limited to Salesforce and Customer.io

 • Customer service and communication platforms